Professor Yevgeny Liokumovich awarded 2021 Sloan Research Fellowship in Mathematics

 Jose Malagon-Lopez selected as the winner of the Award for Excellence in Teaching for 2013-14

 We are happy to announce that Jose Malagon-Lopez has been selected as the winner of the Award for Excellence in Teaching by a Junior Member of the UTM MCS Research Community for 2013-14.

 Jaimal Thind selected as the winner of the Award for Excellence in Teaching for 2012-13

 We are happy to announce that Jaimal Thind has been selected as the winner of the Award for Excellence in Teaching by a Junior Member of the UTM MCS Research Community for 2012-13.

-We are proud to announce that Kostya Khanin has won a Simons Foundation Fellowship in Mathematics in 2013.
-The fellowship provides funds to extend a semester long research leave to a full year, to increase creativity and provide intellectual stimulation.
+We are proud to announce that Konstantin Khanin has won a Simons Foundation Fellowship in Mathematics in 2013.
+The fellowship provides funds to extend a semester-long research leave to a full year, to increase creativity, and provide intellectual stimulation.

 As you all know Sloan Fellowship is a very prestigious award.
 Established in 1955 it aims to "provide support and recognition to early-career scientists and scholars" in physics, chemistry, mathematics, neuroscience, economics, computer science and molecular biology.

-Professor Andrew Petersen won University of Toronto Mississauga's Teaching Excellence Award!
-08-08-2012
+Professor Andrew Petersen won the University of Toronto Mississauga's Teaching Excellence Award!